 Criteria to Meet

-- The practice setting is owned and operated, in whole or part, by a regulated member (other than a physiotherapist) of a College under the Health Professions Act.
+• The practice setting is owned, in whole or part, by a regulated member (other than a physiotherapist) of a College under the Health Professions Act.

 Most Responsible Physiotherapist

-The “Most Responsible Physiotherapist” means a physiotherapist who has been appointed in writing to the role by the practice setting and who has accepted the appointment in writing.
-The Most Responsible Physiotherapist is responsible to provide oversight ensuring that the College standards of practice, code of ethics, and other professional obligations are met.
+The “Most Responsible Physiotherapist” (MRPT) means a physiotherapist who has been appointed in writing to the role by the practice setting and who has accepted the appointment in writing.
+The Most Responsible Physiotherapist is responsible to provide oversight ensuring that the College Standards of Practice, Code of Ethical Conduct, and other professional obligations are met.

 A Most Responsible Physiotherapist must provide services at the practice location for which they have agreed to assume this role.
-However, if an organization owns multiple practice sites and has the same policies and procedures for all practice sites they may appoint one MRPT for the organization.
-In this case the MRPT may not work at every practice location; however, they are responsible to provide oversight to the organization ensuring physiotherapists may practice in accordance with the standards of practice, code of ethics, and other professional obligations
+However, if an organization owns multiple practice sites and has the same policies and procedures for all practice sites they may appoint one Most Responsible Physiotherapist for the organization.
+In this case, the Most Responsible Physiotherapist may not work at every practice location; however, they are responsible to provide oversight to the organization ensuring physiotherapists may practice in accordance with the College Standards of Practice, Code of Ethical Conduct, and other professional obligations.

 A Most Responsible Physiotherapist must be registered on the College of Physiotherapists of Alberta’s General Register without any practice restrictions.